dingjamma/AirSprintAssessment/README.md

 This Jupyter Notebook is a **data analysis project** for the **AirSprint Internship**.

+I analyzed the provided datasets as well as data from API.
+Created a streamlit application that displayed my visuals (Invoice Summary & Invoice) and allows PDF generation, as well as email function.

 ## Requirements Checked
 1. Data Processing & Transformation ✅
 2. SQL & ETL Skills ✅